Tiff0416/2025AAE722_CarolineKuo/Project/README.md

 ### Program Design:
-- Provide a one-time $10 cashback for customers who: make at least X additional transactions in 30 days, or maintain weekly activity for 4 consecutive weeks
+- Provide a one-time $10 cashback for customers who: make at least 3 additional transactions in 30 days, or maintain weekly activity for 4 consecutive weeks

 ### Why it’s aligned:
 - Cost = $10 → exactly the Campaign Cost in the dashboard